WiC64-Team/wic64-library/README.md

 major, minor, patch and development version numbers.

-The **major version number** will only be increased when the firmware is substantially redesigned and/or rewritten, which may introduce breaking changes.
+The **major version number** will only be increased when the firmware is substantially redesigned and/or rewritten, which may introduce major breaking changes.

 The **minor version number** will only be increased when substantial new features are implemented.
 Programs relying on specific features not present in earlier minor versions can thus test for the minor version.
+Breaking changes may be introduced only if it is deemed absolutely necessary, e.g. when a serious design flaw needs to be remedied.
+We will try to avoid this wherever possible.

 The **patchlevel version number** is increased when bugfixes, corrections, and non-breaking, minor feature additions and/or improvements are added.